annous246/IssatsoForStudents/README.md

 **Services Provided By this website:**
 <br>  __-Public Services:__
 <br>   -App to calculate General Average Of The Semester
-<br>   -App to rate Professors of That Semester on 5 Points (Based On expertise , pedagogy and discipline)
+<br>   -App to rate Professors of That Semester on 5 (Based On expertise , pedagogy and discipline)
 <br>  __-Services Requiring An Account__
 <br>   -The Main Service : Choosing a specific Custom schedule for the day
 <br>    -choosing Classes At Specific Times -> This Service Provides all possible schedules under 3 types :